 Technology is fundamental to the Barclays Bank Group's business and the financial services industry.
 Technological advancements present opportunities to develop new and innovative ways of doing business across the Barclays Bank Group, with new solutions being developed both inhouse and in association with third party companies.
-For example, payment services and securities, futures and options trading are increasingly occurring electronically, both on the Barclays Bank Group's own systems and through other alternative systems, and becoming automated.
-Whilst increased use of electronic payment and trading systems and direct electronic access to trading markets could significantly reduce the Barclays Bank Group's cost base, it may, conversely, reduce the commissions, fees and margins made by the Barclays Bank Group on these transactions which could have a material adverse effect on the Barclays Bank Group's business, results of operations, financial condition and prospects.
+For example, the digitalisation of payment services and securities as well as futures and options trading, increasingly occurring electronically, both on the Barclays Bank Group's own systems and through other alternative systems, and becoming automated.

 The rapid development in AI is another area the Barclays Bank Group is monitoring closely.
-This includes the identification of potential use cases for responsible adoption of AI in the Barclays Bank Group's own operations as well as managing the threats third party usage of AI may pose, including with respect to cybersecurity and fraud.
+This includes the identification of potential use cases for responsible adoption of AI in the Barclays Bank Group's own operations as well as managing the salient risks and other threats third party usage of AI may pose, including with respect to intellectual property ownership and infringement, cybersecurity, antitrust and fraud.
+For example, while the Barclays Bank Group may use AI technologies in connection with the creation or development of various materials, including software code, the Barclays Bank Group may be unable to protect such materials with copyrights or patents given the position of courts and intellectual property offices in the United States and in some other jurisdictions that human inventorship is required for patent protection of an AI-generated invention and human authorship is required for copyright protection of an AI-generated work of authorship.
+This is still an evolving area of the law, which creates uncertainty that could impact the Barclays Bank Group's ability to obtain intellectual property protection in AI-generated inventions and works of authorship.

-Introducing new forms of technology, however, has the potential to increase inherent risk.
+Introducing new forms of technology has the potential to increase inherent risk.
 Failure to evaluate, actively manage and closely monitor risk during all phases of business development and implementation could introduce new vulnerabilities and security flaws and have a material adverse effect on the Barclays Bank Group's business, results of operations, financial condition and prospects.

-(d) External fraud
+(d) Fraud

-The nature of fraud is wide-ranging and continues to evolve, as criminals seek opportunities to target the Barclays Bank Group's business activities and exploit changes in customer behaviour and product and channel use (such as the increased use of digital products and enhanced online services) or exploit new products.
-Fraud attacks can be very sophisticated and are often orchestrated by organised crime groups who use various techniques to target customers and clients directly to obtain confidential or personal information that can be used to commit fraud.
-The impact from fraud can lead to customer detriment, financial losses (including the reimbursement of losses incurred by customers), loss of business, missed business opportunities and reputational damage, all of which could have a material adverse impact on the Barclays Bank Group's business, results of operations, financial condition and prospects.
+The nature of fraud is wide-ranging and continues to evolve, as criminals seek opportunities to target the Barclays Bank Group's business activities and exploit changes in customer behaviour and product and channel use (such as the increased use of digital products and enhanced online services).
+Fraud attacks vary, can be highly sophisticated, and can be orchestrated by organised crime groups or individuals.
+Fraudsters use various techniques to target customers and colleagues directly (i.e. third party fraud) or Barclays Bank Group directly (i.e. first party fraud).
+In the UK, APP (Authorised Push Payment) scams are a growing fraud type where customers are deceived to transfer funds from their accounts to bad actors.
+Fraud can also be committed by one or more employees and workers of an entity (i.e. internal fraud) or may manifest as unauthorised trading fraud.
+The impact from fraud can lead to customer harm, financial losses to both the Barclays Bank Group and its customers, loss of business, missed business opportunities and reputational damage, all of which could have a material adverse impact on the Barclays Bank Group's business, results of operations, financial condition and prospects.

-(e) Data management and information protection
+(e) Data management, information protection and AI